mozilla/anodejsholidayseason/fully_loaded_node.md

   [hardcoded upper bound of 4]: https://github.com/joyent/node/blob/e2bcff9aa75e51b9ba071330fe712180abed03e0/deps/uv/src/unix/threadpool.c#L31

-A more fundamental problem with this approach (which partially explains why upping this limit is a bad idea) is because we are now flooding NodeJS's internal threadpool, we will starve other work that runs on it.
+Beyond from the hardcoded limits, deeper problems exist with this approach:

-This can include things like network or file IO.
+  * Flooding NodeJS's internal threadpool for computation work can starve network or file operations, which hurts **responsiveness**.
+  * There's no good way to control the backlog - If you have 5 minutes of computation work already sitting in your queue, do you really want to pile more on?

-Libraries that are "internally threaded" in this manner both fail to **saturate** multiple cores and adversely affect **responsiveness** under load.
+Libraries that are "internally threaded" in this manner both fail to **saturate** multiple cores, adversely affect **responsiveness** under load, and limit the application's ability to degrade **gracefully** under load.

 ### Approach 4: Use node's cluster module!

-NodeJS 0.6.x and up offer a [cluster module][] that allows you to create processes which "share a listening socket" to balance load across some number of spun child processes.
+NodeJS 0.6.x and up offer a [cluster module][] which allows for the creation of processes which "share a listening socket" to balance load across some number of child processes.
 What if you were to combine cluster with one of the approaches described above?

   [cluster module]: http://nodejs.org/docs/v0.8.14/api/all.html#all_how_it_works

-The problem with this approach that we inherit the shortcomings of synchronous or internally threaded solutions.
+The resultant design would inherit the shortcomings of synchronous or internally threaded solutions: which are not **responsive** lack **grace**.

-This is not a road that leads to **responsiveness** and **grace**, and simply spinning new application instances is not always the right design.
+Simply spinning new application instances is not always the right design.

 ### Approach 5: Introducing compute-cluster